mardub1635/mt-archive/README.md

 ## Introduction

-Association for Computational Linguistics (ACL) is the bigest association gathering research groups and conference litterature about NLP.
-One mission of ACL is provide a centralised database of all the conference/journal paper on the computational linguistics domain: [ACL anthology](https://www.aclweb.org/anthology/).
+Association for Computational Linguistics (ACL) is the biggest association gathering research groups and conference literature about NLP.
+One mission of ACL consists in providing a centralised database of all the conference/journal paper on the computational linguistics domain: [ACL anthology](https://www.aclweb.org/anthology/).

 The goal of this project is to incorporate the data from an old archive website: [MT-archive.info](http://www.mt-archive.info/) into the ACL anthology.
     Mt-archive.info is an “Electronic repository and bibliography of articles, [...] in machine translation [...]”.
 It is one of the largest sources of free scientific literature used by the Machine Translation (MT) community.